Nashville Superspeedway: Early years

 The track officially opened to the public on April 7, 2001, for an open house event.
 Five days later, after a short electrical worker pay dispute that lasted for three days, the track opened to drivers and teams for practice and qualifying sessions.
 It drew mixed reception from drivers of the NASCAR Busch Series; drivers such as Todd Bodine and Bobby Hamilton expressed concerns about a lack of grip, while others such as Kevin Harvick hoped that the track would gain grip as time progressed.
 The track held its first races on April 13 and 14, with Ken Schrader and Greg Biffle winning ARCA Re/Max Series and Busch Series events, respectively.
 As a result of the complaints of slickness, McGlynn opted to resurface a part of the track between the first and second turns.
 The facility held its first IRL race on July 21, with Buddy Lazier winning the event.
 Both weekends both did not see sellout crowds.
 Six days after the IRL event, NASCAR announced that the track was awarded a second Busch Series weekend starting in 2002.
 The next month, the track held its first NASCAR Craftsman Truck Series event.

-Cars racing at a NASCAR Nationwide Series (now known as the NASCAR Xfinity Series) event at the Nashville Superspeedway in 2008.
+Cars racing at a NASCAR Nationwide Series (now known as the NASCAR O'Reilly Auto Parts Series) event at the Nashville Superspeedway in 2008.

 In October 2009, as a result of the closure of the Dover Motorsports-owned Memphis Motorsports Park, Dover Motorsports opted to move their NASCAR Truck Series date from Memphis to Nashville, with Nashville now having two Truck Series races.
 The track became publicized in 2011 when Joe Nelms, pastor of the Family Baptist Church, gave a pre-race invocation that praised his family and NASCAR and its sponsors in an eccentric manner that later became an internet phenomenon.
 The prayer was met with mixed reception; it drew criticism from ESPN reporter David Newton for "put[ting] the spotlight on anybody but himself", while Bleacher Report writer Richard Langford praised it, stating that the invocation had "managed to produce something memorable without being disrespectful".